gabrieljsilva/decorated-factory/README.md

 }
 ```

-When creating instances, the `key` from the parent will automatically bind to the `inverseKey` in the child:
+The parent's key automatically binds to the child's inverseKey:

 ```typescript
 const factory = new Factory(faker);